 How does Copper support uptime and availability?

-- Copper works to maximize uptime and availability of the Copper application through redundancy and hot failover with the use of multiple data-centers and tested disaster recovery plans that utilize backups to restore service.
+- Copper works to maximize uptime and availability of the Copper application through our use of secure Cloud hosting redundancy and tested disaster recovery plans that utilize backups to restore service.

 Is my data backed up?